sawaloneman/subliminal_audio/README.md

   `gTTS` in hosted notebooks such as Google Colab.
 - **Streamlit UI** – craft sessions visually with an Aura/Spotify inspired look and one-click export to WAV, MP3, or FLAC.
+- **Recursive & repeatable layers** – loop any layer indefinitely or spawn fractal overlays with controllable decay, offsets, and time-scaling.

 ## Installation